Unable to Work Due to Mental Health Australia

 I can't work due to depression

 Everyone has times when they are not at their peak, and depressive thoughts enter their daily life.
-However, major depressive orders can be debilitating.
+However, major depressive episodes can be debilitating.
 The World Health Organisation states that depression is the number one cause of disability.
-In this situation, it is crucial to understand you have a mental health condition and should seek professional help.
+In this situation, it is crucial to understand you have a mental health disorder and should seek professional help.

 It is common for people to think that depression is simply having a negative outlook on life.
 You are not taking pleasure in your life and have low self-esteem.
 This behaviour would indicate you had a mild depressive disorder.

-Severe depression is significantly different.
+Severe depressive disorders are significantly different.
 In this circumstance, you are essentially mentally crippled, unable to focus, with no appetite and disturbed sleep.
-Major depression can alter your hormone levels and the way you think.
+Major anxiety and depression can alter your hormone levels and the way you think.

 When severe depression stops you from being able to work, you should speak with one of our insurance claim lawyers to understand how we can help you get financial support.

 Anxiety can seriously affect people’s ability to function at work and earn enough money to cover expenses.
-It can also cause a variety of other problems in their personal life.
-If you are medically diagnosed with an anxiety disorder, and it’s stopping you from working, speak with our experienced lawyers and solicitors to understand your options.
+It can also cause a variety of other problems in their personal lives.
+If you can’t work due to anxiety, speak with our experienced lawyers and solicitors to understand your options.
 It’s free to be sure.

 I can't work due to a disability